-Briefly, you need to be sure who are your customers, what do they want and are they getting it from your products/services.
-This can be easier said than done but in this post, we will try to shed more light on this complex topic.
+Briefly, you need to be sure who are your customers, what do they want, and are they getting it from your products/services.
+This can be easier said than done.
+In this post, we’ll try to shed more light on this complex topic.
 Therefore, here are some of the important elements of customer experience that we will be focusing on.

 Therefore, creating a customer profile, or as usually referred to as a customer persona, is needed.
-This means that you need to fully understand your customer – his age, sex, education, workplace, but also far more than that – what does he like and dislike, what are his hobbies and activities and so on.
+This means that you need to fully understand your customer – his age, sex, education, workplace, but also far more than that – what does he like and dislike, what are his hobbies and activities, and so on.

 Someone who understood the meaning of customer retention in a true sense of the word is definitely the Amazon CEO Jeff Bezos.
 He’s known for saying, “Start with the customer and work backward” and he literally did it.
 During their meetings, there always used to be an empty chair that represented the customer.
 In that way, the employees were always reminded who is their main focus.
 Nowadays, Amazon has employees trained to represent the customer’s opinions and concerns.

 The only way to know your customer’s needs and wishes is by listening.
-It may seem quite simple, however, it is one of the essential steps when it is time to succeed in providing the best customer experience.
-This can appear as a very passive process, but it will lead you to active and visible improvements.
+It may seem quite simple, however, it is one of the essential steps when it comes to providing the best customer experience.
+This can seem like a very passive process, but it will lead you to active and visible improvements.

 When some problem arises, let your customer explain the situation and ask the right questions.
 This approach has an interesting name – “The 5 Whys”.
 Instead of superficially dealing with the problem and asking some wage, general questions, this approach requires that the customer support continues to ask why a certain situation arose to better shed light on the processes that could potentially be a problem.
 The researchers came to the conclusion that asking around 5 questions is usually enough to come to the core of the problem, so that is how this approach got named.